colonial militia were local defense forces, often used to respond to Native American attacks

 Source: National Park Service, New Archeological Discoveries at Moores Creek National Battlefield

-England relied upon local militia for defense through the 1600's.
+England relied upon local militia rather than a standing army for land defense into the 1600's.
 As an island, it was less subject to a land invasion that other European nations which established full-time national armies in the mid-1600's.
-England invested in the Royal Navy to block invasion by Spain or France, while European monarchs invested in standing armies.
+England invested primarily in the Royal Navy to block invasion by Spain or France, while European monarchs invested in standing armies.

 The military revolution in Europe after the 1648 Treaty of Westphalia enabled monarchs to seize control of warfare from nobles who had previously directed their subjects to attack rivals.
 The nobles became leaders in the monarch's army, and the power of centralized governments increased.

-Standing armies were better trained and better equipped than the militia and mobs that had previously conducted warfare.
+Standing armies were better trained and better equipped than the militia and mobs that had previously conducted warfare, but more expensive to maintain.
 In England, however, the elite landowners who controlled Parliament remained reluctant to allow the king to decide when to declare war.
 Each war required higher taxes.
 Monarchs were constrained in their ability to get entangled in foreign wars because Parliament would not provide the extra funding required for a military "adventure."

-However, in 1688 the Glorious Revolution established the primacy of Parliament.
-A standing army was acceptable to England's elite - so long as they controlled it.
+In 1688 the Glorious Revolution established the primacy of Parliament over the monarch; that became fundamental element in the unwritten English "constitution."
+A standing army became acceptable to England's power brokers so long as they controlled it, rather than a monarch who claimed unlimited authority.
 By the time of the American Revolution, England was dependent upon a professional army as well as the Royal Navy, and in England the militia became a marginal force.

 George Washington was an officer in the Virginia Regiment of Provincial Regulars